 experience in didactics.

-The Nebraska Medical Center medical staff believes that this extensive experience
+Nebraska Medicine medical staff believes that this extensive experience

 in medical education is a major factor in the success of the Family Medicine Residency